gtpedrosa/gtpedrosa.github.io/content/blog/2020-05-10-upgrading-an-outdated-hugo-template.md

 I have found some github issues related to the matter, such as [this one.](https://github.com/gohugoio/hugo/issues/4427) However, what solved my issue was to read the docs [here](https://gohugo.io/templates/rss/) and look how an up to dated template should handle RSS.
-Replacing the bit using the _.RSSLink_ construct with the snipped below solved the issue.
+Replacing the bit using the _.RSSLink_ construct with the snippet below solved the issue.

 ```html
 {{ with .OutputFormats.Get "rss" -}}